Montana officials downplay first-of-its-kind climate trial

-HELENA, Mont. — (AP) — Montana officials sought to downplay a first-of-its-kind trial over a state's obligations to protect residents from climate change, saying on Monday that a victory by the young plaintiffs would not change approvals for fossil fuel projects.
+HELENA, Mont. — (AP) — Montana officials sought to downplay a first-of-its-kind trial taking place over the state's obligations to protect residents from climate change, saying Monday that a victory by the young plaintiffs would not change approvals for fossil fuel projects.

-Attorneys for Montana's Republican attorney general began laying out their defense following a week of often emotional testimony in state court from more than a dozen young people who sued the state in 2020.
+Attorneys for Montana's Republican attorney general laid out their defense following a week of often emotional testimony in state court from young people who sued the state in 2020.

 The 16 plaintiffs, ranging in age from 5 to 22 years old, say they're being harmed by wildfire smoke, excessive heat and other effects of climate change.
-They're asking a judge to declare unconstitutional a state law that prevents agencies from considering the effect of greenhouse gases when they issue permits for fossil fuel development.
+They're asking a judge to declare unconstitutional a state law that prevents agencies from considering greenhouse gases impacts when they issue permits for fossil fuel development.

+Final arguments were expected Tuesday — days earlier than scheduled after the state did not call one expert witness who was expected to testify and sharply limited the testimony of a second expert.
+Plaintiffs' attorneys had questioned the credibility of the two witnesses, who said Montana's greenhouse gas contributions were of little significance versus global totals.

-Experts say greenhouse gas emissions from coal, oil and natural gas are making the Earth hotter.
+Scientists say greenhouse gas emissions from coal, oil and natural gas are making Earth hotter and that every additional ton emitted makes a difference.

-Plaintiffs' attorneys say Montana has never denied a permit for a fossil fuel project, but the state's lead environmental regulator testified Monday that permitting practices would not change if the young environmentalists win their case.
+Montana has never denied a permit for a fossil fuel project, according to the plaintiffs' attorneys.
+But the state's lead environmental regulator said Monday that permitting practices would not change if the young environmentalists win their case.

 State officials also drew a distinction between the law being challenged — a provision of the Montana Environmental Protection Act that they characterized as “procedural” — and regulatory acts such as the Clean Air Act of Montana.